 Note, if you’d like more details and methods for framing, check out my post on how to frame wood signs.

-5. After your top and bottom frame pieces are attached, repeat steps 3 and 4 for the left and right side frame pieces to complete your sign build!
+After your top and bottom frame pieces are attached, repeat above steps for the left and right side frame pieces to complete the framing for your sign build!

-6. Time for the lettering!
+Time for the lettering!
 There are many ways to transfer a print design on paper to a wood sign.
 And if you have a favorite way I’d love to hear in the comments!
 I’m going to share two methods here, one method with a vinyl cutting machine (like a Cricut or Silhouette Cameo) and a second method with just a pencil and NO machine or stencil!

 So, if you have a Cricut, Silhouette Cameo, or other vinyl machine, this is a good method.
 Check out my post here to learn how to make a vinyl stencil for DIY wood signs.
 A free printable for tracing the design is available below!
 Also, I recommend using Oracal 631 Vinyl, it’s a high quality indoor vinyl and removes easily and cleanly from the sign.